-- Check with your counselor to make sure you are on track to graduate on time. - Take the ACT or SAT, and make sure we get your scores by using code 9999. - At the end of the year, ask your counselor to upload your official transcript.
+Check with your counselor to make sure you are on track to complete the required number of NCAA-approved courses and graduate on time with your class.

+- Take the ACT or SAT and submit your scores to the NCAA Eligibility Center using code 9999. - Ensure your sports participation information is correct in your Eligibility Center account. - At the end of the year, ask your counselor at each high school or program you attended to upload your official transcript to your NCAA Eligibility Center account.